-If you overindulged during Chinese New Year festivities this year, or if you are just looking to reset and detoxify your body, this Winter Melon Soup is the perfect thing to eat!
+If you overindulged recently, or if you are just looking to reset and detoxify your body, this Winter Melon Soup is the perfect thing to eat!
 It is filled with vegetables, nutrient-rich pork bone broth, and a few really good Chinese medicines.

 There are many versions a Chinese soups out there, but I love this Winter Melon Soup the most!
-For the base of the recipe, I use pork bone broth as well as pork bone ribs to add a little bit more protein.
+For the base of the recipe, I use quick and easy pork bone broth to add a little bit more protein.

-You get a little bit more of these benefits from adding the pork ribs as well.
+One I have the pork bone broth made, I like to add more flavour by adding in the pork ribs.
 The beauty of this is that you don’t need to use the best cut of ribs that you find at the supermarket!
 Rather, you can use the end scraps of the ribs that have cartilage pieces in them.
 Not only are these ribs nutritious, they’re also full of flavour and are cheap since they are the end scraps.
 And don’t worry, once you cook these ribs in the soup for a few hours the meat just falls off the bone!

 While winter melon and lotus root are not commonly found in standard grocery stores, try going to your Asian grocer to get these fresh during the winter time.
 Ginger on the other hand can be found in just about any grocery store these days.
 Just make sure that the root is hard, has a smooth tan skin, and there is no moisture on it.